 Did you know that around 80% of new businesses fail within the first 18 months?
 Poor financial management is one of the main problems for these businesses.
 Why?
-The answer might be surprising – 53% of small business owners don’t have an accountant, and they attempt to manage their money themselves.
+The answer might be surprising – 53% of small business owners don’t have an accounting professional, and they attempt to manage their money themselves.
+Accountants can add value to your business in a variety of ways.

 Even more surprisingly, some business owners use pen and paper or simple Excel spreadsheets to keep track of their business finances.
 Accountants and bookkeepers are often underrated – they provide a lot of expert advice, knowledge, and experience that is fundamental to maintain the health of your business and maintain growth.
 It is important to understand that managing your own finances can do you more harm than good, which is why you should seriously consider partnering with a professional.
 Here’s why: